A B C D E F G H I J M N O P R S T V W

 Conclusions

 The internal auditor's evaluations of the effects of the findings on the activities reviewed.
-Conclusions usually put the findings in perspective based upon their overall implications.
+Conclusions usually put the findings in perspective based on their overall implications.
 Also known as opinions.

 Condition

-The factual evidence which the internal auditor found in the course of the examination (what does exist).
+The factual evidence that the internal auditor found in the course of the examination (what does exist).

 Conduit